qcodespp/qcodespp/README.rst

 your measurements using python but found QCoDeS too daunting, qcodes++ is the package for you. qcodes++ features

-* Text-based data (i.e. readable by e.g. notepad, excel, origin pro, etc)
-* A simple yet powerful method for taking data and running measurements and loops
+* Simple yet powerful methods for taking data and running measurements
+* True live plotting featuring sub-second, point-by-point updates without performance impact
-* True live plotting and an integrated offline plotting/analysis tool
+* A feature-rich offline plotting/analysis tool for publication-quality figures
+* Text-based data
-* Improvements to core qcodes functions (e.g. Station, Parameters) to streamline data acquisition, protect (meta)data integtrity and minimise user error
+* Improvements to core QCoDeS functionalities (e.g. Station, Parameters) to streamline data acquisition, protect (meta)data integrity and minimise user error
 * Improved drivers for certain instruments
 * and other user-friendliness improvements